-Women, Peace and Security Programme primarily engages during the General Assembly’s General Debate in September of each year, as well currently as Post-2015 Sustainable Development discussions.
+Women, Peace and Security Programme primarily engages during the General Assembly’s General Debate in September of each year, as well as in Post-2015 Sustainable Development discussions.
 We also work with our WILPF sister programmes to advocate at and monitor other General Assembly committee meetings including the Third Committee on Social, Humanitarian and Cultural, and Human Rights issues.

 Select a session from the dropdown menu to learn more.